Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 These are still approximated numbers.
 It's always best to check your test runs carefully to see if the desired arrival rate was achieved.
 If all users were required to run to achieve the arrival rate, either the user number is too low or the server too slow.
 You might even see that you could not achieve the arrival rate goal at all, so you need to add more users if the server is still not overloaded.

 If your server is toast, there is not need to bump up the user number.
-The next run will yield the same or even worse result.
+The next run will yield the same or even a worse result.